paul1956/CareLink/README.md

 https://www.nuget.org/packages/Maikebing.System.Windows.Forms.DataVisualization/5.0.1?_src=template

 Try it out and send feedback.
-This update has a simple UI to show all the available data and a visual version that mimics the one on iPhone.
+This update has a UI to show all the available data and a visual version that mimics the one on iPhone.
 ![Same display](https://github.com/paul1956/CareLink/blob/master/Screenshot%202021-05-16%20050718.png?raw=true)

 #Known Issue